Rachael Ray (talk show): Ratings

 During its first season, the show averaged about 2.6 million views daily, making it one of the highest viewed daytime shows.
 Not long after it debuted, it was revealed that Rachael Ray was renewed through 2010, adding two years to the already two years it had received.
 In June 2009, Rachael Ray was renewed for two more years, till 2012, making 6 seasons.
 Rachael Ray was the only one of the four syndicated daytime talk shows that premiered for the 2006–07 season to be renewed.
 By the show's third season in 2008, ratings had dropped to a 1.8.
-However ratings leveled off in 2010 with 1.5 and roughly 2 million viewers for the fifth season.
+However, ratings leveled off in 2010 with 1.5 and roughly 2 million viewers for the fifth season.
 At the start of its sixth season in 2011, the show's ratings rose to 1.7.
-In January 2012, CBS Television Distribution announced a two-year renewal for the show, taking it through the 2013–14 season.
-Rachael Ray was later renewed for another two years in October 2013, bringing the series through the 2015–16 season and its tenth season.
-In March 2018, CBS Television Distribution renewed the show for a 13th season.
-In January 2019, the show was renewed for a 14th season.
-On March 30, 2020, Rachael Ray began hosting the show from home with her husband, John Cusimano, amid the COVID-19 pandemic.
-The show was renewed for a 15th season to premiere on September 14, 2020, with Ray still hosting from home.
-On July 2, 2021, Rachael Ray returned to the studio with her husband, John Cusimano.
-On October 13, 2021, Rachael Ray returned to the studio with a whole new set.
-The 16th season marked the return of the live studio audience.